commaai/comma10k/README.md

 ## Publication

 comma10k is still a work in progress.
 For now, just cite the GitHub link.
 Once we reach 10k images, we'll release a paper, a train/test split, and a benchmark model.

+For now, we are validating on images ending with "9.png" and are seeing a categorical cross entropy loss of 0.061.
+Can you beat this?